WilfullMurder/COS6012-B_2024-5-Labs/src/main/java/lab1/recipe07/README.md

 - The `Thread.UncaughtExceptionHandler` interface is a functional interface, so it can be implemented as a lambda expression.
 - This example demonstrates handling unchecked exceptions in a thread to prevent the program from terminating unexpectedly.
+- For more information on thread management and synchronization, refer to "Java Concurrency in Practice" by Brian Goetz and "Effective Java" by Joshua Bloch.